digi-embedded/meta-digi/README.md

     devices (ConnectCore 6UL, ConnectCore 6 Plus, and ConnectCore 8M Nano) fail to join autonomous groups.

-## ConnectCore MP15
+## ConnectCore MP15/MP13

-* ConnectCore MP15 System-on-Module (SOM)
+* ConnectCore MP1 System-on-Module (SOM)
-  * Power management:
-    * Audio interface does not work after suspend.
-  * UART:
-    * RS-485 mode is currently not supported.
   * Wireless
-    * P2P on the ConnectCore MP15 doesn't currently work in concurrency with other modes (station or SoftAP).
+    * P2P on the ConnectCore MP1 doesn't currently work in concurrency with other modes (station or SoftAP).

   * The following features are not yet supported: